mansurmansur/mansurmansur/README.md

 ## Hi there 👋

-I am a yound professional software developer who recently graduated with a Bsc Computer Science from Trent University.
-I am hardworking and dedicated person who is currently open to job opportunities.
+I am a yound professional computer programmer who recently graduated from Trent University with a BSc honours Computer Science.

 - 🔭 Interested in Network and Security
 - 💬 Ask me about Anything !!!